-Daily temporal allocation of units matched to CEMS was performed using a procedure similar to the approach to allocate emissions to months in that the CEMS data replaces the inventory data for each pollutant.
-For units without CEMS data, emissions were allocated from month to day using IPM-region and fuel-specific average month-to-day factors based on the 2014 CEMS heat data.
-Separate month-to-day allocation factors were computed for each month of the year using heat input for the fuels coal, natural gas, and "other" in each region.
-For CEMS matched units, NO_X and SO2 CEMS data are used to allocate NO_X and SO2 emissions, while CEMS heat input data are used to allocate all other pollutants.
+Daily temporal allocation of units matched to CEMS was performed using a procedure similar to the approach to allocate emissions to months where the hourly CEMS data replaces the inventory data for each pollutant.
+For the CEMS matched units, NO_X and SO2 CEMS data are used to replace and temporally allocate NO_X and SO2 emissions, while CEMS heat input data are used to allocate all other pollutants.
+For units without CEMS data emissions were allocated from month to day using IPM-region and fuel-specific average month-to-day factors based on the 2015 CEMS hourly heat data.
+Separate month-to-day allocation factors were computed for each month of the year using heat input for the fuel types coal, natural gas, and "other" in each respective region.
 An example of month-to-day profiles for gas, coal, and an overall composite for a region in western Texas is shown in Figure 3-7.

 For units matched to CEMS data, hourly emissions use the hourly CEMS values for NO_X and SO2, while other pollutants are allocated according to heat input values.
 For units not matched to CEMS data, temporal profiles from days to hours are computed based on the season-, region- and fuel-specific average day-to-hour factors derived from the CEMS data for those fuels and regions using the appropriate subset of data.
 For the unmatched units, CEMS heat input data are used to allocate all pollutants (including NO_X and SO2) because the heat input data was generally found to be more complete than the pollutant-specific data.
-SMOKE then allocates the daily emissions data to hours using the temporal profiles obtained from the CEMS data for the analysis base year (i.e., 2014 in this case).
+SMOKE then allocates the daily emissions data to hours using the temporal profiles obtained from the CEMS data for the analysis base year (i.e., 2015 in this case).

-Certain sources without CEMS data, such as specific municipal waste combustors (MWCs) and cogeneration facilities (cogens), were assigned a flat temporal profile by source.
+Certain sources without CEMS data that typically run at a constant hourly rate, such as specific municipal waste combustors (MWCs) and cogeneration facilities (cogens), were assigned a flat temporal profile by source.
 The emissions for these sources have an equal value for each day of the year.